Kawaxte/SpartaBaseArchive/README.md

 ## Prerequisites

-First and foremost, you'll need [PreSonus Studio One 6](https://www.presonus.com/en/studio-one.html?rdl=true) installed on your computer.
+First and foremost, you'll need [PreSonus Studio One 6](https://legacy.presonus.com/products/Studio-One).

 Second and not least, you'll need to have the following programs: